fatihtelis/react-lorem-ipsum/README.md

 When you develop a mockup page or backend API is not ready for data fetching and you have to make Frontend Development with static data until it comes, `react-lorem-ipsum` will create your gibberish texts for you.

-In addition to Lorem Ipsum text, you can generate **random names, surnames, full names** and **usernames** to fill the fields about users randomly.
+In addition to Lorem Ipsum text, you can generate **random avatars, names, surnames, full names** and **usernames** to fill the fields about users randomly.

 👍 React Lorem Ipsum is a zero-dependency, easy-to-use package.